 Russell Williams joined American University’s School of Communication after an illustrious career in Hollywood, where he won two Academy Awards for his sound work on Glory and Dances with Wolves.
 He is an experienced producer, and his work has brought him honors and recognition from the mayors of both Washington, D.C. and Los Angeles, from the American Film Institute, and from Cal State Northridge, Howard University and American University.
 He has taught at UCLA, USC and Cal.
 State Northridge.

 Ms. Wooten has had a varied career as a Federal Government Executive, Administrator, Licensed Social Worker, Training Officer, and Contract Compliance Officer.
-She served as NY Regional Administer, U.S. Department of Labor’s Employment Standards Administration from April 1982 to retirement – completing 25 years of service.
+She entered the Federal Senior Executive Service (SES) in April 1980, ten years after joining the headquarters staff of the Office of Federal Contract Compliance at the U.S. Department of Labor (DOL).
+Ms. Wooten served as NY Regional Administer, DOL’s Employment Standards Administration from April 1982 to retirement-completing 25 years of service.
 She is currently a home-based travel consultant and CEO of Africa-Tour-Rific, which organizes group tours worldwide.

 Ms. Wooten is an active member of Delta Sigma Theta Sorority and is on the Board of Directors, Harlem YMCA; Board Vice President, Heritage, Health and Housing Inc.; First Vice President, International Board of Directors, Africa Travel Association, (ATA); member, Caribbean Travel Organization (CTO); and Pacific Asia Travel Association (PATA)

 Ms. Wooten holds a BA degree from Morgan State College, a MSW from Howard University and completed the manager’s course at the Federal Executive Institute, Charlottesville, VA and the Senior Managers in Government Program at Harvard University.